Rudd-O/dts-recordingstudio/README.md

 #Configuring media and applications

 After configuring the instance for the first time, you need to set up Mumble and Skype in it.
 They should launch automatically.
+Set them up to your liking and then exit the applications so they get a chance to save their configuration to disk.

 After that, copy your show intro to `/home/ubuntu/Studio/Clips/Intro.wav` (must be 48 KHz mono) and then copy your show outro to